Demystifying AWS IAM Policies: Unraveling De Morgan’s Laws and S3 Buckets Policy¶

 aws:PrincipalArn

-checks if the request’s principal ARN is
+checks if the request’s principal ARN is not equal to

 arn:aws:iam::12345678902:role/role_that_cannot_use_vpc

-. if
+. if you access the

-you access the bucket using the role called
+bucket using the role called role_that_cannot_use_vpc

 role_that_cannot_use_vpc